sashakoshka/arf-old/README.md

 # Roadmap

-These are things that still need to be done:
+These are things, in order, that have already been done or are planned:

 - [x] Lexer
 - [x] Parser